 How to Store Labneh

-To better preserve your labneh, you can form it into balls that are about 1 tablespoon each in size.
+Make Mama Dina’s Labneh Balls: To preserve your labneh, you can form it into balls that are about 1 tablespoon each in size.
 Place the balls in a large sterilized, airtight jar and pour extra virgin olive oil to cover.
 Make sure the balls are completely submerged in the oil at all times.
+Mama Dina keeps them in a cool dark place in the kitchen, but I recommend storing them in the fridge.
+Complete details for how to do this are in the recipe below.

-Cover the jar tightly and leave at room temperature or in the fridge, if you live in a warm area.
-They should keep for up to 2 months.
-If you store oil-covered labneh balls in the fridge the oil will solidify.
-Just set the jar out at room temperature and hour or so before you plan to serve them.
+Cover the jar tightly and store in the refrigerator for up to 2 months.
+The oil covering the labneh balls will solidify in the fridge.
+Just set the jar out at room temperature 30 minutes or so before you plan to serve them.

 Labneh